CARMinesDouai/PDR-MicroDrones/README.md

 # PDR-MicroDrones

+    This is a project leaded by students from IMT Lille Douai, France.

+    The goal of this project is to autopilot a drone so it can reach a target all by itself.
+    You can find on this repository many directories sort by year.
+    A directory 20XX coresponds to the work of IMT students on year 20XX.

 ## Set up
     Python 2.7 with openCV, libfreenect, and pygame Arduino 1.8.5
     Arduino Uno board
+    nRF24 transmitter / receiver
     Camera Kinect 1 with drivers installed